fac-members/fac-slides/src/slides/tfb/dev-intro/index.md

 ---

 - A clear vision for the product
-- They listen and are communicative
+- They listen and collaborate
 - They know their user group
-- Can make important decisions
+- Decisive, but flexible
-- Enthusiasm
+- Enthusiastic

 ---